nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

-* You can search for tags using multiple keywords by providing your keywords separated by whitespace in a `t/` prefix. (i.e. `find t/smart kind`)
+* You can search for tags using multiple keywords by providing your parameters separated by whitespace in a `t/` prefix. (i.e. `find t/smart kind`)
-    * This is different from `add` and `edit` commands which require tag inputs to be provided separately. (i.e. `edit 1 t/smart t/kind`)
+    * This is different from `add` and `edit` commands which require tag parameters to be provided separately. (i.e. `edit 1 t/smart t/kind`)

 </div>